-1. To recommend to Council the deployment of General Fund revenue resources, a number of statutory calculations that have to be made by the Council and, subject to the receipt of the Police and Fire precepts, the Council Tax to be levied for the period 1st April 2013 to 31st March 2014.
+1. To submit to Council the recommendations of Cabinet on 12th February 2013 concerning the deployment of General Fund revenue resources, a number of statutory calculations that have to be made by the Council and the Council Tax to be levied for the period 1st April 2013 to 31st March 2014.